Vince Welnick: Music career

 When Grateful Dead keyboardist Brent Mydland died of a drug overdose on July 26, 1990, the band began auditioning players to replace him, including Ian McLagan, Pete Sears and T Lavitz.
 Welnick was selected, not least for his high vocal range for backup harmonies.
 Welnick's first show with the Grateful Dead was on September 7, 1990, at the Richfield Coliseum in Richfield, Ohio.
 His Associated Press obituary mentioned he was so nervous at his first gig with the band that he could barely play, until the fans put him at ease.
 They held up banners reading, "Yo Vinnie," which Welnick later decided to use as the name of his BMI-affiliated publishing company, Yo Vinnie Music, once obtaining his writer and publisher rights back from Ice Nine Publishing, which had copyrighted his works without an agreement in place to do so shortly after Welnick joined the Grateful Dead.
-Bruce Hornsby also supplemented Welnick on grand piano for over 100 shows in Welnick's first years in the Dead.
+Bruce Hornsby also supplemented Welnick on grand piano for over 100 shows during Welnick's first years in the Dead.
 Welnick remained as a member of the Grateful Dead and the band's keyboard player until Jerry Garcia's death in August 1995, when the group disbanded.

 In 1994, he was inducted into the Rock and Roll Hall of Fame as a member of the Grateful Dead.